Understanding Infant Hypoxic-Ischemic Encephalopathy

 Many of these risks can be managed with attentive prenatal care.
 When health care providers fail to monitor or address known risk factors, it may be considered medical negligence.

-Medical Negligence and Infant Hypoxic-Ischemic Encephalopathy
+Infant Hypoxic-Ischemic Encephalopathy Stages

-Complications of HIE in Babies
+Long-Term Effects of HIE Brain Injury in Babies

 Infant hypoxic-ischemic encephalopathy can result in a number of secondary diagnoses, ranging from mild to severe.